Angela Hill: UFC return

 Hill faced Hannah Cifers, replacing Brianna Van Buren on January 25, 2020, at UFC Fight Night 166.
 She won the fight via technical knockout in round two.

-Hill accepted a short notice fight once again, replacing Hannah Goldy to fight Loma Lookboonmee at UFC Fight Night: Felder vs. Hooker on February 23, 2020.
+Hill accepted a short notice fight once again, replacing Hannah Goldy to fight Loma Lookboonmee at UFC Fight Night 168 on February 23, 2020.
 She won the fight via unanimous decision.

-Hill faced Cláudia Gadelha on May 16, 2020, at UFC on ESPN: Overeem vs. Harris.
+Hill faced Cláudia Gadelha on May 16, 2020, at UFC on ESPN 8.
 She lost the bout via split decision.
 13 of 17 media outlets scored the fight in favor of Hill.

 Hill was scheduled to meet Michelle Waterson on August 22, 2020, at UFC on ESPN 15.
-However, due to some personal reasons on Waterson's side, the bout was moved three weeks later to the 5 rounds main event at UFC Fight Night: Waterson vs. Hill.
+However, due to some personal reasons on Waterson's side, the bout was moved three weeks later to the 5 rounds main event at UFC Fight Night 177.
 Hill lost the fight via split decision.
 This fight earned her the Fight of the Night award.
 11 out of 21 media outlets scored the bout for Hill.

 A rematch with Tecia Torres was expected to take place on December 12, 2020, at UFC 256.
 However, Hill was forced to pull out from the event due to testing positive for COVID-19.

 Hill was scheduled to face Ashley Yoder in a rematch of their 2017 bout on February 27, 2021, at UFC Fight Night 186.
 However, day of the event it was announced that the bout was scrapped from the card after one of Yoder's cornermen tested positive COVID-19.
-The bout was rescheduled and took place at UFC Fight Night: Edwards vs. Muhammad on March 13.
+The bout was rescheduled and took place at UFC Fight Night 187 on March 13.
 Hill won the fight via unanimous decision.

 Hill was scheduled to meet Amanda Ribas on May 8, 2021, at UFC on ESPN 24.
 However, the day of the event Ribas was removed from the bout due to COVID-19 protocols and the bout was cancelled.
 The bout was rescheduled for UFC Fight Night 189 on June 5, 2021.
 Two weeks later, the pairing was scrapped once again as Ribas was still suffering from lingering COVID-19 symptoms.